 Imagery used consistently can support the IEEE brand identity.

-*Royalty-free images are available to purchase from various stock photography collections on the Web and can be purchased for a one-time fee for usage in an unlimited number of applications, an unlimited number of times.
+*Royalty-free images are available to purchase from various stock photography collections on the digital platform and can be purchased for a one-time fee for usage in an unlimited number of applications, an unlimited number of times.

 IEEE Primary Color